-There is no direct link between the fees received by Forsyth Barr Limited or Forsyth Barr Group Limited and the remuneration of the Octagon Asset Management Limited employees making investment decisions for the funds.
-Our board receives regular reporting on fees received by Forsyth Barr Limited or Forsyth Barr Group Limited in relation to transactions undertaken by the funds to check that transaction levels remain appropriate.
+The brokerage charged by Forsyth Barr Limited to the funds is at or below normal commercial rates.
+There is no direct link between brokerage received by Forsyth Barr Limited or any profit that Forsyth Barr Limited makes trading on its own account, and the remuneration of the Octagon Asset Management Limited employees making investment decisions for the funds.
+Our board receives regular reporting on the brokerage paid out of the funds to Forsyth Barr Limited to check that transaction levels remain appropriate.